 If any leakage is found, have a Yamaha dealer check the cooling system.

-- 24. Install the V-belt cooling duct, and then tighten the clamp screw. - 25.
-Install the panels.
+- 25. Install the V-belt cooling duct, and then tighten the clamp screw. - 26.
+Install the footboard by installing the bolts and nuts, and then tighten them to the specified torques.